vai2020/Current_news/newsapp/README.md

-Problem statement (which problem I am trying to solve) An App that link to current CNN news.
+Problem statement (which problem I am trying to solve) An App that link to current news.

 Target users (who are the people who's problem I'm trying to solve) People who don't own a TV but own a phone or those who are too busy to get the news elsewhere